Filip Bundgaard: Brøndby

 On 1 February 2024, transfer deadline day, Brøndby signed Bundgaard to a four-and-a-half-year contract.
 Although the transfer fee was officially undisclosed, it was reported to be €3 million.
 This figure made him Randers's record sale and one of the highest transfer fees in the history of the Danish Superliga.

 Bundgaard made his competitive debut for Brøndby on 18 February, replacing Yuito Suzuki in the 88th minute of a 1–0 league victory against Midtjylland.
-Bundgaard scored his first goal for the club on 20 May, when Yuito Suzuki made a well-timed run and selflessly squared the ball to him.
+Bundgaard scored his first goal for the club on 20 May, when Suzuki made a well-timed run and selflessly squared the ball to him.
 Bundgaard then slotted it home, contributing to Brøndby's 2–0 victory over Silkeborg.
 He scored one goal in 15 appearances, including four starts, during his first half-season at the club.

 Bundgaard enjoyed a strong start to the 2024–25 season, scoring in the UEFA Conference League qualifying matches against Llapi and Legia Warsaw.
 He also netted a brace in a 4–0 Danish Superliga away win over AaB in August 2024.
 In the Danish Cup, Bundgaard opened the scoring after 38 seconds with a solo effort in a 5–0 victory at Vendsyssel, helping Brøndby advance to the round of 16.
 Mainly an impact substitute during the season, he scored five goals in 31 appearances as Brøndby finished third in the league.